compudemy/IAM_Lab/README.md

 Then scroll down and click on create role

 # IAM CLI Labs

-The following commands create a new user named steve and confirm that the user now exists:
+The following commands create a new user named njoya and confirm that the user now exists:

-$ aws iam create-user ––user-name steve
+$ aws iam create-user ––user-name njoya

-aws iam create-group --group-name <groupName>
+$ aws iam create-group --group-name compudemy3

-aws iam add-user-to-group --group-name <groupName> --user-name <userName>
+$ aws iam add-user-to-group --group-name compudemy3 --user-name njoya

-$ aws iam get-user ––user-name steve
+$ aws iam get-user ––user-name njoya
 The list‐policies command will return a long list of the preset policies IAM provides.
 Among them is AmazonEC2ReadOnlyAccess, which permits its assignee only descriptions of running EC2 resources.
 You can attach a policy to a user by supplying the policy's Amazon Resource Name (ARN) as follows:

 $ aws iam list-policies